gokubi/policies/citizen_code_of_conduct.md

 ## 2. Consent

 It is everyone’s responsibility to understand, ask for, and choose whether to give or withhold consent.
 Together, we seek to create a safe and consensual space where people are accepted and able to explore themselves and their relationships with others.
-Because of our country's long history of discrimination and violence against marginialized groups, we ask people with privilege to actively advocate for the safety and inclusion of people will less privilege.
+Because of our country's long history of discrimination and violence against marginalized groups, we ask people with privilege to actively advocate for the safety and inclusion of people will less privilege.

 These are the consent guidelines we expect everyone in the Kairos Community to follow: